TheBiob/iwpo_test_suite/readme.md

     saved1=TCP 05 00 "test player" 00000000 100.0 0001

 ## [events] section
-Everything past this section is parsed as GML events and modify the GML files that IWPO applies.
+Everything past this section is parsed separately and will modify the GML files that IWPO applies.

 The $$event marker defines what GML code to run when iwpo code is executed. [event] can be \<pre/post/test\>_\<iwpo script name\>.
 For example: $$pre_worldCreate or $$post_saveGame.
 The "test" section refers to events run in the test object, refer to the section "Online Test Object" for more information.
-IWPO will not set any variables that would normally require a user input like @name, @password or @race in this mode.
+IWPO will not set any variables that would normally require user input like @name, @password or @race in test mode.
 Those should be set by the $$pre_worldCreate code.
 Everything after a (or up until the next) $$ marker will be copied into the relevant script that IWPO applies.
-IWPO's post processing will also be applied to this code so you can use @ for the __ONLINE_ placeholder, it is however recommended that you don't use #if's unless to check if they are what is expected for this game.
+IWPO's post processing will also be applied to this code so you can use @ for the __ONLINE_ placeholder, it is however recommended that you only use #if's to check whether or not GML defines are what is expected.

 ### Scripts
 $$script_[name] events can be used to create scripts in the resulting executable.
 These scripts will be added using the GML Prefix so you can call them by prefixing them with an @ symbol.